-Inventory consist of gift cards and other rewards to be distributed to qualifying youth, for fundraising incentives to be distributed to employees at Taco Bell Corporation and Taco Bell Franchisee restaurants, and for use as raffle prizes for charity events.
+Inventory consists of gift cards and other rewards to be distributed to qualifying youth, for fundraising incentives to be distributed to employees at Taco Bell Corporation and Taco Bell Franchisee restaurants, and for use as raffle prizes for charity events.
 Certain inventory items are considered donated assets and are valued at fair market value.
-As of December 31, 2015 and 2014, fair market value of donated assets is \$0 and \$2,500, respectively.
+There were no donated assets as of December 31, 2016 and 2015.